-These courses are scheduled as a block of 18 contact hours during the last week of the first academic year and another block of 7 hours at the beginning of the second academic year, for a total 25 contact hours.
-The goal is to provide didactic experiences for medical students in specific areas within the field of medical ethics.
-The need for these experiences stems from the recognition that ethical dilemmas are inherent in medical care.
+This course is scheduled as a block of 25 contact hours during the first year.
+The goal is to provide didactic experiences for medical students in specific areas of medical ethics.
+The need for these experiences stems from recognizing that ethical dilemmas are inherent in medical care.
 The students will develop an understanding of the principles of medical ethics and a system of ethical reasoning that will result in consistent decisions.
-The didactic activities will include presentations of clinical cases which have been selected to represent ethical dilemmas similar to those that are likely encountered in real life.
-Activities include a combination of lectures, assigned readings and small group case discussions covering different subjects within the four main areas of medical ethics, namely: ethical issues of scientific research, ethical issues of the doctor-patient relationship, beginning-of-life and end-of-life ethical issues.
+The didactic activities will include presentations of clinical cases selected to represent ethical dilemmas like those likely encountered in real life.
+Activities include a combination of lectures, assigned readings, and small group case discussions covering different subjects within the four main areas of medical ethics: ethical issues of scientific research, ethical issues of the doctor-patient relationship, beginning-of-life, and end-of-life ethical issues.

 PDV 918/919 — Professional Development